unvar/DS-SF-30/unit-project/2/README.md

 > **Submission:**
 >
-> - Push your finished assignment to your GitHub repo for this class.
-Then, submit the link to the location of your file on Github via the form shared in slack.
+> - Please push your assignment to your fork (your GitHub repository of the course) and submit a link to it via the form shared in Slack.

 ---